Exercise a high degree of caution in The Gambia due to the uncertain political situation, potential for civil unrest and high level of crime.

 travel advice for Senegal.

 Police roadblocks are common on all major routes in The Gambia and you may be asked to show identity documentation and vehicle registration and ownership papers.
-Travellers are recommended to carry photographic ID at all times.
+Carry photographic ID at all times.

 Torrential rain can cause floods and landslides in The Gambia during the rainy season (June to October).
 Monitor local weather reports, especially during this period.